 Relieved to be rid of a government that constantly tested their patience, European leaders may then be willing to throw Greece another lifeline, provided it recommitted to reforms — if possibly on an extended timetable.

-Syriza canceled economic reforms its predecessors agreed to, reneging on the terms of Greece’s bailout while still expecting other European states to keep up their end of the bargain.
+Syriza canceled economic reforms its predecessors agreed to, reneging on the terms of Greece’s bailout while still expecting other European states to hold up their end of the bargain.

 If it stays in power after a “yes” vote — or Greeks vote “no” — it would be unfeasible for other European politicians to agree to another bailout and Greece would likely be ejected from the eurozone.